brendanashworth/lazy-modules/README.md

-# Lazy load for Node.js modules
+# Lazy loading for Node.js modules

 > This package implements a slightly hacky but easy way to lazy load Node.js modules.
 It uses `__defineGetter__` with `global` variables to lazy load specific packages that you tell it to.